malonehunter/hyperdope-gematria/README.md

 ## Getting Started

-This repo can cloned as-is to your web server for self-hosting the fully featured gematira calulator.
+This repo can cloned as-is to your web server for self-hosting your own fully-featured gematira calulator.

-The calculator can also be used robustly from your local machine, without some features.
-Clone the project and open index.html in your browser.

 > NOTE: To add more words or phrases to the matching database, add them as new lines in the db.txt file.